-An MRI is a device that creates an image of the body's internal structures through the use of magnetic waves.
-MRI machines are getting better all the time, and the quality of the images are impressive.
-We have conferred with doctors who can show us a three dimensional image of a neck, with all the ligaments, discs and other soft tissues, and move image around in many directions.
-So how does this affect an injury claim?
+An MRI or "magnetic resonance imaging," is an image of the body's internal structures captured through magnetic waves.
+MRI machines are taking better images all the time.
+Functional MRIs, also referred to as fMRIs, track chemical reactions in the body, like blood flow.
+We have conferred with doctors who can show us a three dimensional image of a neck, including all the ligaments, discs and other soft tissues, and move the image around on a computer screen to see the anatomy from all angles.

 The MRI in an Oregon Workers' Compensation Claim

 So how does this affect an injury or workers' compensation claim?